warpdotdev/docs/features/entry/command-search.md

 # Command Search

 ## What is it

-Command Search is a 3-in-1 panel that allows you to search across command history, saved workflows, and A.I.
+Command Search is a 3-in-1 panel that allows you to search across Command History, Workflows, and A.I.
 Command Search all at once.
 It has built-in prioritization and fuzzy searching technology to surface the best set of results for your search result.

 ## How to access it